lix-pm/haxeshim/README.md

 Windows support seems ok on Windows 8.1 and 10.

-The tool does the following nasty things:

-1. Places `.exe` files near the `haxe.cmd` and `haxelib.cmd` files that NPM creates.
+The tool attemps to place a `.exe` files near the `haxe.cmd` and `haxelib.cmd` files that NPM creates.
 The `.exe` files to nothing but call the `.cmd` file of the same name.
 This is because calling `.cmd` in batch stops execution.
 Try running this from a batch file to observe the behavior:

   ```
   haxe -version
   haxe -version
   haxe.cmd -version
   haxe.cmd -version
   ```

 It also places a fake `CHANGES.txt` into the npm command directory in a rather futile attempt to please FlashDevelop/HaxeDevelop.

-2. Replaces the `haxe.exe` and `haxelib.exe` of the standard distribution, in case that one has precedence.
-The original files are backed up, just in case you wanna go back.

 ### Linux